MobilityData/gtfs.org/docs/documentation/schedule/components/base.md

 ## Trips

 <div class="grid" markdown>
 Trips brings together Routes and Service dates to create journeys that can be taken by riders.
-Trips are associated to Stopd using Stop Times.
+Trips are associated to Stops using Stop Times.

 | Files associated      | [trips.txt](/schedule/reference/#tripstxt)                                       |